uo294319/MyNotes/UNIOVI/3S2_SysInfo/data/scrum.md

 	    - Cannot be the same person as the PO.
 ## Product & Sprint Backlog
 - **Product Backlog Definition**
-	- List of user stories (user requirements) ordered by priority.
+	- List of user requirements often expressed as User Stories (US) ordered by priority.
-	- The Product Backlog is managed by the PO.
-Relationship with clients.
+	- Reflects customer needs.
+It is owned and managed by the PO.
+	- Evolves over time as new requirements emerge or priorities change.
 - **Product Backlog Contents**
 	- **Description** (card format)
 		- Description of the functionality in terms of the value it brings to the user.